drshahizan/Generative-AI-Playground/academic.md

 |  | 2.
 Refining Your Draft | Editing and refining strategies using AI.
 Collaborative session: Peer review with AI insights. |
 |  | 3.
 Finalizing and Publishing | Preparing your manuscript for submission.
 Utilizing AI for referencing and citation management.
 Workshop conclusion: Sharing drafted articles and feedback. |

-If you need further modifications or assistance, feel free to ask!
 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/Generative-AI-Playground/issues) for any improvements, suggestions or errors in the content.